naturalis/FormicID/README.md

 -   Visualizing a few of images in a plot (`utils/img.py`)
 -   Handeling models (e.g. saving, loading, visualizing, etc.) (`utils/model_utils.py`)
 -	Training on multiple GPUs (`utils/model_utils.py`)
+-   The `utils/load_config.py` is for reading the configuration file from step 3.
+-   `utils/utils.py` has general utility functions and variables.
 -   _More coming later_

 _To be continued_